algreen61/first_app/README.md

 # Ruby on Rails Tutorial: first application

-THis is the first application
+This is the first application
-by Michael Hartl